School Program in Wilmington

 How Our Program Works

-Education sessions can then take place either right at your child’s bedside or in our hospital classroom, during normal school days and hours.
-The length of the sessions depends on many things, including your child’s health and emotional well-being.
+Education sessions can then take place at a patient's bedside or in our hospital classroom, during normal school days and hours.
+The length of the sessions depends on many things, including the patient's health and emotional well-being.

 Children who are: